Heavyymir/Dustloop_Aggregator/README.md

 # Usage Considerations:

 ##Move Notation:
 Wikis currently included in this program use Numpad Notation for move inputs.
-Numpad notation for a move describes moves as if you were pysically moving through a
+Numpad notation for a move describes moves as if you were physically moving through a
 9 digit numpad on a keyboard, with 5 at the centre (neutral/no motion).
 Numpad notation assumes you are on the player 1 side (typically left side) of the screen.
 Examples of numpad notation for understanding (Notation listed as numpad motion + x to represent a button press).